henrylawson/photish/README.md

 Target OS dependencies:

-- [Unix](http://www.unix.org/) based OS, Photish has been tested thoroughly on Linux and MacOSX operating systems
+- [Unix](http://www.unix.org/) based operating system, Photish has been tested thoroughly on Ubuntu and MacOSX

 **On MacOSX, using [Brew](http://brew.sh/)**